Why Makharij Matter for Perfect Quran Recitation

 Yes, Makharij should be learned first as it forms the foundation of all Tajweed rules.
 Without correct articulation points, other rules like Idgham, Ikhfa, and Madd cannot be applied properly.

 Learning Makharij correctly from the beginning is crucial for proper Quranic recitation.
-Our qualified Tajweed teachers provide personalized feedback to help you master each articulation point accurately.
+Even small mistakes in articulation points can change the meaning of words and break Tajweed rules.
+Our experienced Tajweed teachers provide personalized feedback to help you master each articulation point accurately.

 Start Learning Tajweed Today